bgord/knowledge/roadmap.md

 - How to sum numbers from the n-th column from the CSV file?
 - How to add arguments for a Makefile script?
 - How does `xargs` work?
+- How does CORS work?
+- How does OPTION http method work?

 ## Vim (0/4)
 - What is an buffer, exactly?